GoogleCloudPlatform/cloud-spanner-emulator/README.md

   are not supported.

-- Untyped parameter bindings (used by client libraries written in languages with dynamic typing) and commit timestamp values in bound parameters are not supported.
+- Untyped parameter bindings (used by client libraries written in languages with dynamic typing) are not supported.

 - Foreign keys are not supported.